Thursday 12th April – 1973, BOMBAY

 After a while, he opened an account with a jobber-turned-broker and made his first winning investment with a tip he had overheard in the café.
 It wasn’t a huge fortune, low-risk low-return, but to Nauzer it was everything.
 He had tasted success.
 He hatched grand plans to do-up the café – make it the swishest in town, modern and different.
 At once embodying his father’s spirit while becoming a hub for glamorous and moneyed people.
 But above all - his Ami would want for nothing.

-A couple of years on and rumours of Nauzer’s ‘financial wizardy’ had spread amongst his community and he had fashioned an image for himself as the bachelor stockbrocker of the Bombay Stock Exchange.
-Aunties and Uncles were giving him money and asking him to invest it in “such-and-such shares” and “soandso stocks.”
-Life savings were handed over without hesitation – because why would they hesitate?
+A couple of years on and stories of Nauzer’s financial acumen had spread amongst his community and he had fashioned an image for himself as the bachelor stockbroker of the Bombay Stock Exchange.
+So much so that Aunties and Uncles were pressing their money on him and begging him to invest it in whichever “such-and-such shares” and “so-and-so stocks” on their behalf.
+Life savings were given over, safe in the knowledge that in Nauzer’s care retirement would be easier.
 Nauzer was his parents’ son and he was meticulous, driven and charming – someone to trust.

 “Get your head out of the clouds beta” his mother stirs him.
 He looks above her head at the photograph of his father.
-He smiles inwardly thinking about how proud his father would be of him, surely.
+He smiles, inwardly thinking about how proud his father would be of him, surely.
 Seemingly impossible dreams were coming true with hard work and determination – virtues he’d learnt from his father.
-He’s refreshed the café with exquisitely made modern-style furniture and his newfound taste in art; he’s enriched the community with his investing skills; and the moneyed crowd have started to welcome him into their folds.
+He has refreshed the café with exquisitely made modern-style furniture and his newfound taste in art; he has enriched the community with his investing skills; and the moneyed crowd have started to welcome him into their folds.
 Right then, in that very moment, Nauzer felt life was good.

 Meanwhile, Devia Patel of the Free Press Journal is making her way steadily towards him.
-A respected journalist, she’s exposed multiple scams and swindlers in the Bombay financial world and now she has a new target in her sites.
-One of her band of tipsters gave her a nudge in Nauzer’s direction a few weeks ago and she’s been researching his dealings diligently since.
+A respected journalist, she has exposed scams and swindlers in the Bombay financial world and now she has a new target.
+One of her tipsters gave her a nudge in Nauzer’s direction a few weeks ago and she has been researching his dealings since.

 She arrives at the café, walks in and spots Nauzer standing near the counter.
 Crossing the terrazzo tiles to join him, she wastes no time… “Mr Irani, Devia Patel from the Free Journal Press.
 Can you spare a moment?
 My readers and I would love to know more about your lucrative investing strategies.”